ItalyStrap/event/README.md

 	}
 }

-// From boostrap.php
+// From your bootstrap.php file

 // Create a new InjectorContainer
 $injector = new Injector();

 // This is optional, you could share the injector instance
+// if you need this instance inside a class for registering stuff
+// Remember that the Auryn\Injector is not a service locator
+// Do not use it for locating services
 $injector->share($injector);

-// Now it's time to create a configuration for dependencies
+// Now it's time to create a configuration for dependencies to inject in the AurynResolver
 $dependencies = ConfigFactory::make([
-    // Share the instancies of the Hooks and EventManager better than singleton AurynResolver::SHARING	=> [
+    // Share the instances of the EventDispatcher and SubscriberRegister AurynResolver::SHARING	=> [
         EventDispatcher::class,
         SubscriberRegister::class,
     ],
-    // Now add in the array all your subscribers EventResolverExtension::KEY	=> [
+    // Now add in the array all your subscribers that implemente the ItalyStrap\Event\SubscriberInterface
+    // The instances create are shared by default for later removing like you se above.
+    EventResolverExtension::KEY	=> [
         Subscriber::class,
     ],
-]);
+    // You can also add more configuration for the AurynResolver https://github.com/ItalyStrap/empress ]);

 // This wil instantiate the EventResolverExtension::class
 $event_resolver = $injector->make( EventResolverExtension::class, [
-    // In the configuration object you can pass a key value pair for adding or not listener at runtime ':config'	=> ConfigFactory::make([
+    // In the EventResolverExtension object you can pass a config key value pair for adding or not listener at runtime
+    // from your theme or plugin options
+    ':config'	=> ConfigFactory::make([
-        'option_key_for_subscriber' => Subscriber::class
+        // If the 'option_key_for_subscriber' is true than the Subscriber::class will load 'option_key_for_subscriber' => Subscriber::class // Optional
     ]),
 ] );

-// Create the object for the AurynResolver::class
+// Create the object for the AurynResolver::class and pass the instance of $injector and the dependencies collection
 $empress = new AurynResolver( $injector, $dependencies );

 // Is the same as above if you want to use Auryn and you have shared the Auryn instance: